 When I was a kid, Fourth of July wasn't a huge deal.
-My small family typically made some burgers and hot dogs outside, and typically there were multiple types of "salads" — potato, pasta, and even tuna noodle.
-(I have to state here, tuna noodle salad isn't as gross as it sounds.
-Something about those two words thrown together make it seem like the most unappetizing dish in the entire world, but it was simply a staple of summer for the Belz family.)
+My small family typically made some burgers and hot dogs outside and there were multiple types of "salads" — potato, pasta, and fruit.
 Obviously we had a day off from school, and since my parents were educators, it was like we all had an additional Saturday together.
-Sometimes we heard fireworks from a distance, but we definitely didn't light up our own — I mean, hello.
-We liked having fingers.
+Sometimes we heard fireworks from a distance, but we never lit up our own.

 Since I'm now older and (probably) wiser, I definitely wish I celebrated my own independence a little bit better.
 Here's what I would have done back in the day — and what I advise for all of you happy singles to do now — to celebrate July 4th.